2026 WORLD CUP GROUP I | France again favourites, Senegal out for strong challenge

 NORWAY

-In midfield stalwart Martin Ødegaard, they have one of the more dependable senior players who has lifted his first Premiership title as Arsenal skipper, so they won’t be short on confidence.
-But the World Cup has been foreign terrain for the Norwegians for almost 30 years — this is their first qualification since making the round of 16 in 1998.
+In midfield stalwart Martin Ødegaard they have one of the more dependable, senior players who has lifted his first Premiership title as Arsenal skipper, so they won’t be short on confidence.
+However, the World Cup has been foreign terrain for the Norwegians for almost 30 years.
+This is their first qualification since making the round of 16 in 1998.

-Coach Ståle Solbakken will expect a battle with Senegal for a place behind favourites France, but, on their day, they can shock anyone — as illustrated by their toppling of Italy in qualification.
+Coach Ståle Solbakken will expect a battle with Senegal for a place behind favourites France, but they can shock anyone, as illustrated from their toppling of Italy in qualification.

 - Fifa ranking: 31